Stephen Lewin: Preservation

 The 0-4-0ST locomotive preserved at Beamish Museum is the former Seaham Harbour Dock Company No. 18.
 It was built in 1877 (Works No. 683) as a well tank, later modified with side 'wing' tanks, and in 1936 outshopped as a saddle tank after extensive rebuilding at the Seaham Harbour Engine Works.

 The above dates are a result of new research by the curator currently charged with restoring the locomotive to working order (as a saddle tank) and can be verified against assumptions made in some established texts.
-The locomotive was supplied to the Londonderry Railway, who operated Seaham Harbour, transferring to the SHDC in 1899 upon the latter's incorporation.
+The locomotive was supplied to the Londonderry (Seaham to Sunderland) Railway, who operated Seaham Harbour, transferring to the SHDC in 1899 upon the latter's incorporation.

 Withdrawn from service circa 1969/70, the locomotive was condemned as a working engine, later being transferred to the collection at Beamish (The North of England Open Air Museum).
 In 1977, it was 'restored' to its as-built appearance by Laings of Hartlepool, returning to Beamish where it was operated for four years.
 It was later loaned to a group based at Padiham Power Station, though their restoration attempt failed.
 Returned to Beamish it was placed on display with some work to restore it being completed before a serious bid was commenced in 2005.
 Now returned to steam, the loco has run a few times at Beamish, with some fettling still to do.
 It made a brief visit back to its former home of Seaham in 2011.